TanStack/query/README.md

 React Query uses [Scarf](https://www.npmjs.com/package/@scarf/scarf) to collect anonymized installation analytics.
 These analytics help support the maintainers of this library.
 However, if you'd like to opt out, you can do so by setting `scarfSettings.enabled = false` in your project's `package.json`.
 Alternatively, you can set the environment variable `SCARF_ANALYTICS=false` before you install.

+# Defaults to keep in mind!

+Out of the box, React Query is configured with **aggressive but sane** defaults. **Sometimes these defaults can catch new users off guard or make learning/debugging difficult if they are unknown by the user.** Keep them in mind as you continue to learn and use React Query:

+- Query results that are _currently rendered on the screen_ will become "stale" immediately after they are resolved and will be refetched automatically in the background when they are rendered or used again.
+To change this, you can alter the default `staleTime` for queries to something other than `0` milliseconds.
+- Query results that become unused (all instances of the query are unmounted) will still be cached in case they are used again for a default of 5 minutes before they are garbage collected.
+To change this, you can alter the default `cacheTime` for queries to something other than `1000 * 60 * 5` milliseconds.
+- Stale queries will automatically be refetched in the background **when the browser window is refocused by the user**.
+You can disable this using the `refetchOnWindowFocus` option in queries or the global config.

 # Queries

 To make a new query, call the `useQuery` hook with at least: